-These small teardrop shaped pieces of chocolate are specially designed for baking.
-The standard chocolate chip is a semi-sweet baking chocolate, or dark chocolate without any dairy.
+These small teardrop-shaped pieces of chocolate are specially designed for baking.
+The standard chocolate chip is semi-sweet baking chocolate or dark chocolate without any dairy.

 The basic chocolate chip has a relatively high sugar and cacao solid content which allows the chips to keep their shape during the baking.
 In addition, the chocolate chips have stabilizers in them, that prevent them from melting at the high heat.

 It’s a good choice in general, but it’s not what I chose here.

 2. Chocolate Bars

 Chocolate chunks made by chopping up the chocolate are different from chocolate chips.
 If you want to have chocolate oozing through the dessert, I recommend that you use chopped chocolate.

 This is the reason why I used a chopped-up bar for this recipe.
 I really wanted to saturate the cookie dough with puddles of chocolate and make it gooey.

 Make sure you do not chop chocolate very fine, however, because it will really melt in the cookie dough.
 Instead, chop the chocolate a bit roughly, so you will have chocolate puddles as well as the shape of the chopped chocolate on top of the cookie.